rbarbalat/Cypher/README.md

       ```

-* Returns a confirmation message that the member was deleted
+* Deletes a member from the channel and returns a list of the remaining channels that the deleted user belongs to.

     * `DELETE /api/channels/<int:id>/members/<int:user_id>`